IdentityPython/pysaml2/docs/howto/config.rst

 Additional public certs that will be listed.
 Useful during cert/key rotation or if you need to include a certificate chain.

-Each entry in *additional_cert_files* must be a PEM formatted file with a single certificate.
+Each entry in *additional_cert_files* must be a PEM formatted file.

 entity_attributes
 ^^^^^^^^^^^^^^^^^